ryichk/ryichk/README.md

 --------

-I'm a Software Engineer in Tokyo, Japan.
+Programmer in Tokyo.

-I like JavaScript (TypeScript) very much.
+I like JavaScript (TypeScript).

-I'm interested in Go, Rust, React, GraphQL, NoSQL, gRPC, WebAssembly, Microservices and Blockchain technology.

 --------